sct/overseerr/docs/support/faq.md

 ### How do I keep Overseerr up-to-date?

-**A:** Use a 3rd party updating mechanisms such as [Watchtower](https://github.com/containrrr/watchtower) or [Ouroboros](https://github.com/pyouroboros/ouroboros) to keep Overseerr up-to-date automatically.
+**A:** Use a 3rd party updating mechanism such as [Watchtower](https://github.com/containrrr/watchtower) or [Ouroboros](https://github.com/pyouroboros/ouroboros) to keep Overseerr up-to-date automatically.

 ### How can I access Overseerr outside my home network?